ey242/KiVA/README.md

 ## Supplementary Prompts

 As outlined in our paper, we test additional prompt settings (instruction prompting, reflection prompting, code prompting and in-context learning) for KiVA.
-You can find the scripts for these attempts under chat_systems_supp folder.
+You can find the scripts for these attempts under the chat_systems_supp_prompting folder.

 ## Human Data